codecraftuk/codecraftuk.github.io/_posts/2017-06-01-pair-programming-ping-pong-pattern.md

 We’ll work through a programming exercise in pairs using the pattern and then discuss how we found the process.

+Don’t worry if you’ve never pair programmed or done TDD before.
+We’ll be pairing people up to make sure every pair has at least one person who’s done both.

 Please bring along your laptops!

 JP Morgan have kindly volunteered to host us at their Glasgow offices on 45 Waterloo St, Glasgow G2 6HS, so you will need to sign-up to get on the list: [CodeCraft Pair Programming Ping Pong Pattern Sign-Up](https://ti.to/codecraftconf/codecraft-pair-programming-ping-pong-pattern).
+They will also be providing pizza and drinks.

 We’ll be letting people in from around 6:30pm, but no entry will be possible after 7pm, so please be sharp!